a-n-t-h-o-n-y/utilities/README.md

 ```

 ### log.hpp
-Simple Logging class, can log to any stream with `Basic_log<Stream_t>` class
+Simple Logging class, can output to any stream with by using
-template.
-Provides convenience objects log_cout, log_cerr, and log_clog, as well
+`Basic_log<Stream_t>` class template.
+Provides global log_cout, log_cerr, and
-as Log type alias to stream to an ofstream.
+log_clog objects as well as `Log` type alias to output to a std::ofstream.
 ```cpp
 #include <utility/log.hpp>